datarail/gr_metrics/README.md

 Browser interface and online tools: (in preparation)

 ##General approach
-We have developed scripts to calculate normalized growth rate inhibition (GR) values and corresponding metrics (GR50, GRmax, …) based on cell counts measured in dose-response experiments.
+We have developed scripts to calculate normalized growth rate inhibition (GR) values and corresponding metrics (GR_50, GR_max, ...) based on cell counts measured in dose-response experiments.
 Users provide a tab-separated data file in which each row represents a separate treatment condition and the columns specify the keys that define the treatment condition (e.g. cell line, drug or other perturbagen, perturbagen concentration, treatment time, replicate) and the measured cell counts (or surrogate).
 The experimentally measured cell counts that are required for GR metric calculation are as follows:
 - measured cell counts after perturbagen treatment (*cell_count*, *x(c)*)
 - measured cell counts of control (e.g. untreated or DMSO-treated) wells on the same plate (*control_cell__count*, *x_ctrl*)
 - measured cell counts from an untreated sample grown in parallel until the time of treatment (*time0_cell__count*, *x_0*)

-The provided GR scripts compute over the user’s data to calculate GR values individually for each treatment condition (cell line, time, drug, concentration, …) using the formula:
+The provided GR scripts compute over the user’s data to calculate GR values individually for each treatment condition (cell line, time, drug, concentration, ...) using the formula:

-GR(c)=2^(log_2⁡⁡(x(c)/x_0)/log_2⁡(x_ctrl/x_0) )-1
+    GR(c) = 2 ^ ( log2(x(c)/x_0) / log2(x_ctrl/x_0) ) - 1

 Based on a set of GR values across a range of concentrations, the data are fitted with a sigmoidal curve:

-GR(c) = GR_inf + (1-GR_inf)/(1 + (c/(EC_50))^(h_GR) )
+    GR(c) = GR_inf + (1-GR_inf)/(1 + (c/(EC_50))^h_GR )

 The following GR metrics are calculated:
 - **GR_inf** = GR(c->inf), which reflects asymptotic drug efficacy.